rob-foulkrod/ff/README.md

 - metadata (flattened key/value list from Metadata section)
 - standings (list of team records through the report week)
 - head_to_head_week (list of matchups for the report week, with points and winner_roster_id/tie)
-- weekly_results_enriched_rows (currently a simplified weekly results list: matchup_id, roster/owner + points, winner, margin)
+- weekly_results_enriched_rows (enriched weekly results: matchup_id, winner/loser roster & owner, points, margin, and a deterministic, alphabetically ordered flags/details string; very long flag lists are wrapped with `<br>` for readability)
 - preview (upcoming week matchup roster IDs & owners, when available)
 - streaks_table (current and historical streak information)
 - playoff_rows (placeholder = 0 for now; reserved for future expansion)

 Notes:
-- Division standings, playoff seeding, and full head‑to‑head matrix from prior legacy versions have been removed pending redesigned richer modules.
+- Division standings, playoff seeding rows, and head‑to‑head matrix have been reintroduced in enriched form (including rank change, streaks, playoff hunt indicators, and head‑to‑head preview data when applicable).
-- Margin is the only enrichment currently retained in weekly_results_enriched_rows.
+- Weekly results now carry multiple contextual flags (e.g., blowout, nail_biter, upset, division_game, shootout, highest_loser_score_week, lowest_winner_score_week, etc.).
+The set is normalized and sorted for deterministic output.
+- Very long flag detail strings are wrapped at a configurable width (currently 100 chars) using `<br>` to keep Markdown tables readable.
 - All numeric points and percentages are formatted consistently (see constants for precision).

+### JSON output formatting

+Pretty (indented) JSON is the default when `json` is included in `--formats`.

+Flags:
+- `--json-pretty` (default / idempotent) – keep pretty formatting.
+- `--json-compact` – emit compact JSON (no extra whitespace) for minimal file size or downstream tooling.

 ## Other utilities